FIWARE/tutorials.Step-by-Step/docs/time-series-data.md

 The `crate-db` container is listening on two ports:

--   The Admin UI is avaliable on port `4200`
+-   The Admin UI is available on port `4200`
 -   The transport protocol is available on `4300`

 The `grafana` container has connected up port `3000` internally with port `3003`